- Brand: Cotton Cub

 Good for the environment

 Conventional cotton is grown with GMO (Genetically Modified Organisms) seeds, insecticides, pesticides that poison people and the environment.
 Conventionally grown cotton crop has high energy and water consumption.
 The soil quality is destroyed due to non-organic farming methods.
-Higher levels of CO2 is released in the atmosphere.
-It is believed that nearly 20% of all water pollution comes from making non-organic clothing and 25-77 million agricultural workers suffer due to pesticide poisoning.
+Higher levels of CO2 is released in the atmosphere with conventional farming practices.
+It is believed that nearly 20% of all water pollution comes from making non-organic clothing.
+25-77 million agricultural workers suffer due to pesticide poisoning.